How Do Groups Meet Online?

 • Be Patient: This may be new territory for you and your group.
 Your first few meetings will take some adjusting as everyone gets acquainted with the technology and the format.
 Don’t give up too quickly if there are kinks to work out at first.
 Be patient.

 • Be Flexible On Time Length: Online groups have a tendency to fluctuate in time length based on the study.
-In other words, some group meeting might be 45 minutes or 2 hours.
-You can have a set time, but be flexible.
+We recommend starting with meeting for 1 - 1.5 hours.
+As your group adds members, you can adjust the time as needed.
 Connection is key, not the time length.

 • Groups With Kids Might Need To Meet Later: It can be tough video chatting with your kids photo bombing in the back ground or interrupting.
 If needed, adjust your group time to meet after your little ones are in bed.